 4. Local Businesses Have Urged People to ‘Be Kind For Sadie’s Sake’

 Sadie’s tragic death has moved the community.
 Smith, her aunt, posted this photo of a local business on Facebook:

 Smith wrote, “Omg tysm true value sadie ur gonna make a big change in so many ppls lives!!!”

 5. Sadie’s Death Comes as Bullying Has Caused Other Tragedies

-In Canada, Jolynn Winter, Chantel Fox and Jenera Roundsky, all 12, committed suicide since January 2017 in what was a possible suicide pact in Wapekeka, an aboriginal community.
+In Canada, Jolynn Winter, Chantel Fox and Jenera Roundsky, all 12, died by suicide since January 2017 in what was a possible suicide pact in Wapekeka, an aboriginal community.

 In 2016, Katelyn Nicole Davis, of Polk County, Ga., streamed her suicide on social media.
 She was also 12.

-Gabriel Taye, an 8-year-old Ohio boy, also committed suicide after being bullied.
+Gabriel Taye, an 8-year-old Ohio boy, also died by suicide after being bullied.